 Global nylon production keeps increasing and has a catastrophic impact on people, animals, and the planet.
 Many textiles used in the fashion industry aren't eco-friendly or sustainable.

-The fashion industry is the second-largest polluter globally after the oil industry, mostly due to the lack of innovation to make fabrics more environmentally friendly.
+The fashion industry is one of the largest polluters globally, mostly due to the lack of innovation to make fabrics more environmentally friendly.

 Only a very small fraction of the resources used by the global textile and apparel industry are renewable.
 And only very few fashion brands and designers use recycled fabrics made of regenerated fibers.